brucewu16899/docker/README.md

 ## Docker images

 Images can be imoported and exported.
 My images are saved in Amazon S3 (they are to big to save in git).
-The images are gound here: s3://gizur-docker
+The images are found here: s3://gizur-docker. s3cmd is installed.